If you're new to origami, welcome! These origami box instructions, for creating a masu box, are a great

 6. Open sides 1 and 2 to form two sides of the box.

 7. Push in the flaps (let the folds guide you) as seen by 1 and 2.
 Then fold point 3 down and into the box, creasing as necessary to form the third side and part of the inside bottom.

 8. Repeat with the last side and now you have an origami gift box.

 Let's review these origami box instructions with real photos...

 To Make a Perfect Fitting Lid: To make a perfect fitting lid, repeat this entire process starting with a square of paper that is 1/2" larger than the base.
 For example, a small gift box with a lid can be made with one each of 5.5" and 6" pieces of paper.

-The above is a great size for a single truffle in a mini cupcake liner (as shown below) or you can fit four to eight truffles by using a 12" x 12" and 11.5" x 11.5" paper for your box and lid.
+Starting with papers that are 6" x 6" and 5.5" x 5.5" makes a box that is a perfect size for a single truffle, which can be nestled within the box, inside a mini cupcake liner (as shown)... or you can fit four to eight truffles by using a 12" x 12" and 11.5" x 11.5" paper for your box and lid.

-Want to make your own truffles?
-We've got truffle recipes and tips...
+Want to make your own truffles to go inside origami boxes?
+Check out these truffle recipes and tips...